eugenkiss/static-mobx-routing/README.md

 Note, I do not claim that this approach is perfect.
 I am very much open to suggestions and discussions—one of the main reasons I created it in the first place.
-Nonetheless, I have been quite happy with this approach so far.
+Nonetheless, I have been happy with this approach so far.

   [live-instance]: http://static-mobx-routing.surge.sh